shazz/shazzam/README.md

 So the usage of non assembler tooling became more important than the assembly code itself, that's why I thought that "reversing" the cross assembler idea (meaning providing a good but basic cross-assembler with quite powerful, complex and more or less standard macro language) would make sense: don't extend the cross assembler with some kind of complex scripting language but extend existing high level languages with simple assembler capabilities.

-This is the magic of shazzam, write Python code as usual, to process your images, create your lookup tables, read your SID files.... no limit to your creativity then, generate the assembly code required to use this data as you would do with the cross-assembler.
+This is the magic of `Shazzam`, write Python code as usual, to process your images, create your lookup tables, read your SID files.... no limit to your creativity then, generate the assembly code required to use this data as you would do with the cross-assembler.

 ### Features in brief

 - Python code generator for official and illegal 6502 instructions
-- Generate `CC65` or `C64jasm` assembly code from your Python application in real-time
+- Generate `cc65` or `c64jasm` assembly code from your Python application in real-time
 - 6502 emulator to write unit tests and debug step-by-step routines
-- Pre-integrated packers (Exomizer, Apultra, zx7...) for incbin and prg
+- Pre-integrated packers (Exomizer, Apultra, zx7...) for `incbin` and `prg`
 - Export Sparkle compatible script (D64 generation on Windows only)
-- Plugins to load and parse SID, SPD, KLA files
+- Plugins to load and parse `SID`, `SPD`, `KLA` files
 - Support multi-files, multi-segments
 - Segment optimizer to maximize contiguous memory usage
-- Support VASYL opcodes for BeamRacer
+- Support `VASYL` opcodes for [BeamRacer](beamracer.net) expansion card
-- Rasterline emulation to race the beam
+- Rasterline cycles simulation to race the beam
 - Simple disassembler
 - Integrate well in any Python and 6502 assembly code compatible IDE.
 (Visual code works great)
 - OS agnostic (Linux, MacOS, Windows...)